KJKan/mcfarland/Tutorial.md

 This is a short tutorial on how to compare latent factor models and psychometric network models using the R package Psychonetrics (Epskamp, 2019).
 For the installation of this package, see http://psychonetrics.org/installation/.

 The tutorial accompanies the paper Kan, K.J., de Jonge, H., van der Maas, H.L.J., Levine, S.Z., & Epskamp, S. (2020).
-How to Compare Latent Factor Models and Psychometric Network Models.
-In Memory of John Dennis McFarland. *Journal of Intelligence*.
+How to Compare Latent Factor Models and Psychometric Network Models. *Journal of Intelligence*.

 We illustrate here how
 -  A network can be extracted from the data from one sample and fitted on the data of another sample.